Premarital Cohabitation and the Odds of Divorce: The Latest

 There are three main theories for how living together before marriage could be causally associated with worse outcomes (on average) in marriage.
 Rosenfeld and Roesler address the first two but did not say anything about the third.[iii]

-The Experience of Cohabiting Changes Things.
-In an older line of research that was clever but needs to be tested again with those marrying in more recent years.
-Axinn and Barber (1997) showed that cohabiting changes attitudes about marriage and divorce, lowering esteem for marriage and increasing acceptance of divorce.
-This is consistent with scores of studies in psychology that show that attitudes will cohere to behavior.
+2. The Experience of Cohabiting Changes Things — In an older line of research that was clever, but needs to be tested again with those marrying in more recent years, Axinn and Barber (1997) showed that cohabiting changes attitudes about marriage and divorce, lowering esteem for marriage and increasing acceptance of divorce.
+This is consistent with scores of studies in psychology showing that attitudes will cohere to behavior.
 In other words, you will bring your beliefs around to fit your behavior.
 Earlier, Thornton, Axinn, and Hill (1992) showed that cohabiting led to people becoming less religious.
 Rosenfeld and Roesler included a lot on the theory of experience, but mostly use it to emphasize the short-term benefit of already experiencing living together when transitioning into marriage.

-Inertia.
-We have argued since the early 2000s for another causal theory in this line of research.
-Drawing on theories of commitment, we suggested that what nearly everyone misses in understanding the risk associated with cohabitation is pretty simple: moving in together makes it harder to break up, net of everything else.
-The added risk is due to how cohabitation substantially increases constraints to remain together prior to dedication to a future together maturing between two partners.
+3. Inertia — We have argued since the early 2000s for another causal theory in this line of research.
+Drawing on theories of commitment, we suggested that what nearly everyone misses in understanding the risk associated with cohabitation is pretty simple: Moving in together makes it harder to break up, net of everything else.
+The added risk is due to how cohabitation substantially increases constraints to remain together prior to a dedication to a future together maturing between two partners.
 Two key papers on this perspective are here and here.[iv]

-There is no particular reason to expect that the inertia risk will dissipate with increased acceptance of cohabitation because the mechanism is about the timing of the development of aspects of commitment, not about societal views and personal attitudes.
-For living together to lower risk in marriage, the benefit of learning something disqualifying about a partner has to exceed the costs of making it harder to break up that comes with sharing a single address.
-Hence, inertia is another possibility along with experience that could explain the persistence of a cohabitation effect, such as found by Rosenfeld and Roesler.[vi]
+There is no particular reason to expect that the inertia risk will dissipate with increased acceptance of cohabitation, because the mechanism is about the timing of the development of aspects of commitment, not about societal views and personal attitudes.
+For living together to lower risk in marriage, the benefit of learning something disqualifying about a partner has to exceed the costs of making it harder to break up that come with sharing a single address.
+Hence, inertia is another possibility, along with experience, that could explain the persistence of a cohabitation effect, such as that found by Rosenfeld and Roesler.[vi]

 The Effect and the Controversy Lives